2026 Take-Home Pay Calculator: Salary to Net Pay

 FICA taxes (Social Security and Medicare) are calculated as a percentage of your gross pay:

-- Social Security tax: 6.2% on earnings up to the wage base limit (set annually by the Social Security Administration)
+- Social Security tax: 6.2% on earnings up to $168,600 in 2025 (the wage base limit, set annually by the Social Security Administration).
+Once you exceed this limit, you stop paying Social Security tax for the rest of the year.

 Pre-Tax vs. Post-Tax Deductions